diatomzone/diatomzone.github.io/wikipages.md

 ---
-title: wow! wiki for ocs and more!
+title: wow! wiki for my ocs and more!
 layout: wikipage-listing
 listcategory: wikipages
 ---